 The Parent hedges forecasted cash flows for purchases of USD-denominated products for the Canadian operations where the purchase price is substantially known in advance.
 At January 2, 2021, the Parent hedged 51% (December 28, 2019: 61%) of these purchases identified for hedging, extending to June 2022.
 The Company's Price Risk Management Policy dictates that cash flows out fifteen months are hedged between a minimum and maximum percent that declines by quarter the further into the future the cash flows are.
 The Company does not hedge cash flows on certain USD-denominated seafood purchases in which the ultimate selling price charged to the Company's Canadian customers move with changes in the USD/CAD exchange rates.
-It is the Company's policy to set the terms of the hedge derivatives to match the terms of the hedged item to maximize hedge effectiveness.
-The Company also has foreign exchange risk related to the USD-denominated input costs of commodities used in its Canadian operations related to freight surcharges on transportation costs, paper products in packaging, grain and corn products in its breading and batters, and soya and canola bean-based cooking oils.
+It is the Company also has foreign exchange risk related to the USD-denominated input costs of commodities used in its Canadian operations related to freight surcharges on transportation costs, paper products in packaging, grain and corn products in its breading and batters, and soya and canola bean-based cooking oils.
 The Company hedges these USD-denominated input costs on a small scale, but relies where possible on fixed price contracts with suppliers.